 A one-semester, off-campus, directed work experience with an approved business entity that provides substance and meaning to the classroom experience of the business student.
-The internship must take place in the semester prior to the student's final semester of the degree program and must be approved by the Chairperson of the Business Division and the Dean of the Faculty.
+The internship must take place in the semester prior to the student's final semester of the degree program and must be approved by the Chair of the Business Division and the Academic Dean.
 Prerequisite: Senior standing.
 Nine semester hours credit.